nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 `archive` keyword in `order` mode.

 * MediVault archives order records by specifying a date through `d/DATE`.
-* MediVault will remove only DELIVERED order records that have date before or equals to the specified date and output it into the file named `data/order_archive.txt`
+* MediVault removes only DELIVERED order records that have date before or equals to the specified date and output it into the file named `data/order_archive.txt`

 > :information_source: Note:
 > * MediVault archive order information when `parameter` and `parameterValues` provided by the user are valid.
-> * MediVault will output order information into a user readable format in `data/prescription_archive.txt`.
+> * MediVault outputs the order information into a user readable format in `data/prescription_archive.txt`.
 > * To modify the format, edit the code in `toArchiveFormat()` method in the Order Class.

 The sequence diagram for ArchiveOrderCommand is shown below.